Whitehall, Cheam: History

-The oldest private school in the country, The Cheam School, was founded at Whitehall in Cheam in 1645.
+The oldest private school in the country, the Cheam School, was founded at Whitehall in Cheam in 1645.

 Ownership

 It is believed that the house was the residence of the merchant, lawyer and philosopher, James Boevey (1622–1696), from c.
 1670 to his death.

 Between 1741 and 1963 Whitehall was home of the Killick family, and in 1816 birthplace to Captain James Killick who became Captain of the tea clipper Challenger and founded the firm Killick Martin & Company.

 The house was bought by the borough in 1963 and following restoration, it was opened to the public as a historic building in 1978, and is run by the London Borough of Sutton and the Friends of Whitehall.

 The museum closed in 2016 for a £1.6m refurbishment of the building.
 It reopened in June 2018 with improved facilities.
-Cllr Jill Whitehead, chair of the council's environment and neighbourhood committee, said: “The redevelopment of the Whitehall Museum is of major significance to the borough as it is one of our oldest and most historic buildings.
-When the redevelopment is completed in 2017, Whitehall Museum will be the historical hub of our borough, attracting more and more people to spend time and money and learn more about our heritage.”
+Jill Whitehead, chair of the council's environment and neighbourhood committee, said: "The redevelopment of the Whitehall Museum is of major significance to the borough as it is one of our oldest and most historic buildings."